stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ### The link between the bond and stock market
 Those 2 markets exists all around the world and compete with each others to provide interesting assets to investors.
 It's good to keep in mind that big investors (called whale) tend to keep both assets in their portfolio and regularly change their proportions depending on the context.

-Peoples in charge of "secure" funds, will tend to rotate a bit of their portfolio out of markets that has seen a high growth and into markets that have dropped.
+Peoples in charge of "secured" investments, will tend to rotate a bit of their portfolio out of markets that has seen a high growth and into markets that have dropped.
 This usually happens at the end of quarter due to some legal requirements (it is good to keep an open mind in those times, dynamics might change fow a week or two before the end of the quarter).

 For example, right now (March 31th), innovative stocks which have seen quite a surge through started to decline mid March.
 On the other hand, the last 6 months has seen the increase in bonds yields.
 When does funds will start to rotate agressively from stocks into bonds?
 It's hard to tell.
 If yields keep increasing, it will become a more and more interesting assets to rotate into.